BiodiversiteQuebec/tableaulpi/README.md

 A shiny module to generate the user interface and server functions used to produce a time series plotly of the Living Planet Index for the selected taxonomic group.
 This plotly is generated using the function `make_indextrend()`.
 This plot appears when the `Afficher l'IPV` button is clicked on the current version of the dashboard.

-##### `mod_ridgeplot.R`
+##### `mod_trend_distribution.R`

-A shiny module to generate the user interface and server functions used to produce a plot showing the density of each taxonomic group's population growth rates over the entire period covered by the dashboard (currently set to 1990-2018).
-This plotly is generated using the function `make_ridgeplot()`.
+A shiny module to generate the user interface and server functions used to produce a barplot (plotly) showing the proportion of populations that are declining, stable (between -5% and 5% mean annual change), or growing over a user-selected time period between 1950-2018.
+This plotly is generated using the function `make_trend_distribution()`.
 This plot appears when the `IPV par groupe` button is clicked on the current version of the dashboard.

-##### `mod_population_bubbleplot.R`
+##### `mod_trend_perpopulation.R`

-A shiny module to generate the user interface and server functions used to produce a plotly showing each population's growth rate over the entire period covered by the dashboard (currently set to 1990-2018).
-This plotly is generated using the function `make_poptrend()`.
-This plot appears when the `IPV par population` button is clicked on the current version of the dashboard.
+A shiny module to generate the user interface and server functions used to produce a scatter plotly showing each population's growth rate over the entire period covered by the dashboard (currently set to 1990-2018).
+This plotly is generated using the function `make_trend_perpopulation()`.

 ##### `mod_subset_plot_leafletproxy.R`